Tips for New Sitecore Developers

 Analysis & Problem Solving

-Assume that NOBODY knows what they want and that any analysis, designs, or requirements are only preliminary.
-It takes too long to do analysis and so most projects just start with a general direction.
+• Assume that nobody knows what they want and that any analysis, designs, or requirements are only preliminary.
+It takes too long to do analysis and therefore many projects / tasks just start with a general direction.
 It's up to you to flag details and work through them with the clients.

-There are many ways to solve problems, especially in Sitecore.
-The most powerful feature of Sitecore is its ability to be customized.
+• The most powerful feature of Sitecore is its ability to be customized.
+It is also its greatest weakness.

-Get good at coming to understand a codebase.
-Think of what you know and don't know as a tree.
-If you are looking at a leaf, follow the branch until you locate the trunk Learn the Hot-Path Internals Trace down Learn up
+• Think of what you know and don't know as a tree.
+If you are looking at a leaf, follow the branch until you locate the trunk.

 Coding

 • Always check for null values.
-Good Sitecore developers know how to code defensively.
+Good Sitecore developers code defensively.

-• Work incrementally — don't make too many changes at once.
+• Work incrementally — avoid making too many changes at once.

 • Only refactor code if you 1) fully understand it, and 2) need to do so as part of the functionality that you're working on.
 I've seen many situations where me or someone else made an "improvement" to the code, only to find it cause many more issues in QA / upstream environments.
 Stay focused on the problem you're trying to solve.